macroquest/docs/lua/macro-to-lua.md

 The above example would print the name of PCs incrementing over a NearestSpawn search.

 ### VS Code Extensions
-In addition to `mq-definitions`, some useful VS Code extensions include:
+In addition to `mq-defs`, some useful VS Code extensions include:

 - Rainbow Brackets
 - Indent Rainbow